Christopher Fonzone: Career

 From 2000 to 2004, Fonzone worked as a principal and engagement manager at Novantas, a financial services firm.
 In 2006 and 2007, he served as a law clerk for Judge J. Harvie Wilkinson III.
-In 2008 and 2009, he served as an appellate attorney in the United States Department of Justice Civil Rights Division.
+In 2008 and 2009, he served as an appellate attorney in the United States Department of Justice Civil Division.
 In 2009 and 2010, he served as a law clerk for Supreme Court Justice Stephen Breyer.
 From 2010 to 2012, he served as special counsel in the United States Department of Defense.
 In 2012, he also briefly served as an advisor in the Office of Legal Counsel.
 From 2013 to 2017, he served as deputy assistant and counsel to President Barack Obama, in addition to legal advisor to the United States National Security Council.
 In 2017, Fonzone became a partner at Sidley Austin.

 In 2021, Fonzone was nominated to serve as general counsel to the Office of the Director of National Intelligence.
 During his confirmation process, he was criticized for his lobbying work on behalf of Huawei and China's Ministry of Commerce during his time at Sidley Austin.
 Fonzone was confirmed by a vote of 55–45.

 On September 5, 2023, President Joe Biden announced his intent to nominate Fonzone to serve as the United States assistant attorney general for the Office of Legal Counsel.
 On September 7, 2023, his nomination was sent to the Senate.
 On November 1, 2023, a hearing on his nomination was held before the Senate Judiciary Committee.
 On November 30, 2023, his nomination was reported out of the Senate Judiciary Committee by an 11–10 party-line vote.
 On December 19, 2023, his nomination was confirmed by the Senate in a 50–17 vote.

 He was sworn on January 5, 2024 by Attorney General Merrick Garland.